Facebook murder suspect Steve Stephens could be anywhere

 - Victim "lived a good life.
 He's a man people should model themselves after," daughter says

-Cleveland (CNN)The nationwide manhunt for Steve Stephens has led to a series of dead ends, forcing authorities to scour abandon buildings and plead for the public's help in turning in the murder suspect.
+Cleveland (CNN)The nationwide manhunt for Steve Stephens has led to a series of dead ends, forcing authorities to scour abandoned buildings and plead for the public's help in turning in the murder suspect.

 Steve Stephens, 37, is wanted for the death of Robert Godwin -- a self-taught mechanic and grandfather of 14 who was shot while walking home from an Easter meal Sunday in Cleveland.
 Video of the killing was posted on Facebook.